 Results: 1511 stone formers were included (787 male, 724 female), of whom 258 were on potassium citrate and 207 on a thiazide at study enrollment.
-Patients prescribed potassium citrate scored significantly higher (better HRQCL) in each of the domains.
+Patients prescribed potassium citrate scored significantly higher (better HRQOL) in each of the domains.
 With multivariate analysis, these differences maintained their significance (mean domain scores were higher by 2.5, 2.8, 2.8, 1.3 points, respectively, all p<0.001).
-Patients prescribed a thiazide had significantly higher scores in each domain compared to those not prescribed a thiazide.
-These differences maintained significance with multivariate analysis, between the prescribed a thiazide.
+Patients prescribed a thiazide had significantly higher scores in each domain compared to hose not prescribed a thiazide.
 These differences maintained significance with multivariate analysis (mean domain scores higher by 1.9, 2.3, 2.1, 1.0 points, respectively, all p<0.01).
-In item-level analysis, patients prescribed to potassium citrate were less likely than those not prescribed to report any nausea, stomach upset or cramps (43% vs. 55%, p<0.001).
-Multivariate logistic regression showed a 40% lower likelihood of having G1 complaints among patients prescribed potassium citrate, p=0.001, when controlling for age, gender, BMI, and number of stone events.
-Patients prescribed thiazides were less likely to neport reduced sexual interest/activity (24% vs. 58%, p=0.002).
-On multivariate logistic regression, patients on thiazides were less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002).
-On multivariate logistic regression, patients on thiazides were overall 32% less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002).
-On multivariate logistic regression, patients on thiazides were overall 32% less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002, and 33% less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002, and 33% less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002, and 33% less likely to report reduced sexual interest/activity (24% vs. 68%, p=0.002, and 33% less likely to report redu Results: 1511 stone formers were included (787 male, 724 female), of whom 258 were on potassium
+In item-level analysis, patients prescribed obtassium citrate were less likely than those not prescribed to report any nausea, stomach upset or cramps (43% vs. 55%, p<0.001).
+Multivariate logistic regression showed a 40% lower likelihood of having G1 complaints among patients prescribed potassium citrate, p<0.001, when controlling for age, gender, BMI, and number of stone events.
+Patients prescribed thiazides were less likely than those not prescribed to report any fatigue (59% vs. 68%, p=0.008).
+Those on thiazides were less likely to report reduced sexual interest/activity (24% vs. 31%, p=0.02).
+On multivariate logistic regression, patients on thiazides were overall 32% less likely to report fatigue, p=0.02, and 33% less likely to report reduced sexual interest/activity, p=0.026, when controlling for the aforementioned factors.
+Results: 1511 stone formers were included (787 male, 724 female), of whom 258 were on potassium